 The concentration of radiocarbon varies between the atmosphere and the ocean.
 The radiocarbon samples from the marine environment need a marine-specific curve.

-The dating results should include the uncalibrated results, the calibration method used, and the corrections made to the original result before the calibration.
-You must also include the confidence level of the calibrated ranges.
+The dating results should include the uncalibrated results, the calibration method used, and the corrections made to the original effect before the calibration.
+It would help if you also had the confidence level of the calibrated ranges.

 Dendrochronologically calibrated radiocarbon results are cited using cal BP, cal BC, or cal AD.
-The dating results should be clear and should not be reported simply as BP, BC, or AD.
+The dating results should be clear and not simply reported as BP, BC, or AD.
 BP refers to how many years before 1950, while BC and AD correspond to historical years.

 Carbon-14 is produced in the upper atmosphere after Nitrogen-14 isotopes have been impacted by cosmetic radiation.
 It is then taken by plants through photosynthesis, while the plants are in turn taken by organisms.